So an API, that's just output of some JSON code right? No problem, my framework does that automatically.

 A JWT looks like this: aaa.bbb.ccc.
-It’s just a long string divided in 3 sections, separated with a dot (.).
-The first section is a header, second one is the payload and the last one is the signature.
-For more information about how to build token I recommend reading this guide.
+It's just a long string divided into 3 sections, separated with a dot (.).
+The first section is a header, the second one is the payload and the last one is the signature.
+For more information about how to build token, I recommend reading this guide.

 The basic JWT flow goes like this: You send your credentials to a login endpoint.
 The endpoint returns a JWT token with your data in it.
 Now you just have to send that token with every request like this: